Constantin1489/pyvipe/README.md

 But if you didn't execute the command but the editor exited with nonzero, it may be because of wrong user configuration for the editor.

-For vi, you can debug it with `EDITOR='vi -u NONE vipe'`
+For vi, you can debug it with `EDITOR='vi -u NONE' vipe`

 ## Changelog